 - Android emulators serve precisely to emulate Android on the Computer and they can come in very handy if we wanted to try or use applications and games directly on the computer, rather than on an Android tablet or smartphone.

 At the same time they are useful for those who own a device iOS, but do not want to miss apps and games on the Play Store, without forgetting finally developers, who can test them directly Android app on PC, without transferring them to your smartphone.

 Using computer hardware, an Android emulator can achieve much higher performance than a mobile device.
-Some of them have a really interesting function to map the touch controls, turning them into convenient keyboard commands and allowing us to enjoy the best Android games directly on the PC.
+Some of them have a really interesting function to map the touch commands, transforming them into convenient keyboard commands and thus allow us to enjoy the best Android games directly on the PC.

 There are so many emulators, but will they all be up to it?
-In this guide I will analyze one by one the best to make you notice the performance and the qualities of each one, so you will know which to choose with your eyes closed.
-Each emulator in this guide is equipped with Play Store - but you can still install alternative Android market - finally they are free and available for various operating systems; I will specify compatibility for everyone.
+In this guide I will analyze the best one by one to make you notice the performance and qualities of each one, so you will know which one to choose with your eyes closed.
+Each emulator featured in this guide comes with Play Store - but you can still install alternative Android market -, finally they are free and available for various operating systems; I will specify compatibility for each.

-Premise: if you have a PC with technology Nvidia Optimus, or similar, it is important to manually set the choice of the video card for each emulator so that the performance is better.
+Premise: if you have a PC with technology Nvidia Optimus, or similar, it is important to manually set the choice of video card for each emulator for the best performance.

 - Install the emulator of your choice

 - at the end, right click and choose properties to see the path where it was installed